 The funding a school receives is determined by numbers of pupils, social demographics and the decisions made by local and national government.
 The financial year runs April to March, the school year September to August, and funding can change significantly during the year.
 School finances are, year on year, a major challenge to all involved.

 Although governors do not play a daily role in financial matters, members of the Finance Committee carry out a number of checks throughout the year as part of the annual financial self assessment known as the Schools Financial Value Statement (SFVS).
 Finance Committee meet at least 5 times a year with the school finance officer who goes through the current financials with them, this is also then shared with the Full Governing Body.
 (FGB) at their half termly meetings.

 The Pay and Personnel Committee participate in pay policy decisions and undertake a performance management audit annually.

-Mrs Pratt gives regular reports to the full governing body about how Pupil Premium Funding and Sports Funding are being spent.
+The Headteacher gives regular reports to the full governing body about how Pupil Premium Funding and Sports Funding are being spent.